-As part of the process of preparing our financial statements, we are required to estimate our accrued expenses.
+As part of the process of preparing our financial statements, we are required to estimate our accrued research and development expenses.
 This process involves reviewing open contracts and purchase orders, communicating with our personnel to identify services that have been performed on our behalf and estimating the level of service performed and the associated cost incurred for the service when we have not yet been invoiced or otherwise notified of the actual cost.
 The majority of our service providers invoice us monthly in arrears for services performed or when contractual milestones are met.
 We make estimates of our accrued expenses as of each balance sheet date in our financial statements based on facts and circumstances known to us at that time.
 We periodically confirm the accuracy of our estimates with the service providers and make adjustments if necessary.
 Examples of estimated accrued research and development expenses include fees payable to:

-- ·clinical research organizations and investigative sites in connection with clinical trials; - · vendors in connection with preclinical development activities; - vendors related to product manufacturing, development, and distribution of clinical materials; and - · professional service fees for consulting and related services.
+· clinical research organizations and investigative sites in connection with clinical trials;

+- · vendors in connection with preclinical development activities; · vendors related to product manufacturing, development, and distribution of clinical materials; and - professional service fees for consulting and related services.

 We base our expense accruals related to clinical trials on our estimates of the services received and efforts expended pursuant to our contractual arrangements.
 The financial terms of these agreements are subject to negotiation, vary from contract to contract and may result in uneven payment flows and expense recognition.
 There may be instances in which payments made to our service providers will exceed the level of services provided and result in a prepayment of the clinical expense.
 Payments under some of these contracts depend on factors such as the successful enrollment of patients and the completion of clinical trial milestones.
 In accruing service fees, we estimate the time period over which services will be performed and the level of effort to be expended in each period.
 If the actual timing of the performance of services or the level of effort varies from our estimate, we adjust the accrual or prepaid accordingly.
-Our understanding of the status and timing of services performed relative to the actual status and timing of services performed may vary and may result in our reporting changes in estimates in any particular period.